-By registering or allowing the registration of your personal data with us, either personally or by a designated company participant either through our website or in any other way, you agree to us processing your personal data for specific purposes, including the areas already outlined in this policy.
+By registering or allowing the registration of your personal data with us, either personally or by a designated company participant either through our website or app or in any other way, you agree to us processing your personal data for specific purposes, including the areas already outlined in this policy.

 In order to arrange and administer your membership, associate, affiliate status or industry stakeholder needs, we will disclose some or all of your Personal Data to the ECA Group, auditors and service providers.
 When your Personal Data is transferred to third parties it will be done so in a secure electronic manner using encrypted files.
 ECA will not share your Personal Data outside the European Union.
 Where your Personal Data is shared for hosting purposes with third parties, such as service providers, ECA have reviewed and ensured that the relevant privacy policies are in line with our own.

 Please note that these details may continue to be used, in line with our security and document retention measures. after your member business/organisation, associate, affiliate status business or industry stakeholder status has ceased, unless notified by the relevant party or yourself.
 If you do not wish your contact details to be used for marketing purposes as set out above, please email us at [email protected] or write to us at the address provided at the end of this Notice.